XanaduAI/qml-benchmarks/README.md

 ## Running hyperparameter optimization

 In the folder `scripts` we provide an example that can be used to generate results for a hyperparameter search for any model and dataset.
+The script functions for both classifier and generative models.
 The script can be run as

 ```